California Psalms

 the body remembers a craving for sleep, for prenatal idyllic unknowing,

-13 Before obeying the parent hand,
+13 Before obeying the parental hand,

 of initiation, by tens of dozens he must pass the lesser and great rivers,